-Funding in FY 2010 will be used to administer the federal land acquisition program in south Florida to enable completion of land acquisition and to meet the schedule established by DOI.
+Funding in FY 2011 will be used to administer the federal land acquisition program in south Florida to enable completion of land acquisition and to meet the schedule established by the Department.

-U.S. Department of the Interior: Fish and Wildlife Service (FWS) (\$7,297,000)
+U.S. Department of the Interior: Fish and Wildlife Service (FWS) (\$9,072,000)

-Resource Management - Ecological Services (\$2,475,000)
+Resource Management - Ecological Services (\$4,250,000) Ecological Services - Everglades Base (\$2,475,000)

-These funds will allow the FWS to continue coordination and partnering with NPS, USGS, tribal governments, state agencies, and private organizations involved in the restoration of the South Florida Ecosystem.
-These funds for FY 2010 will also enable the FWS to continue implementing the Multi-Species Recovery Plan, which provides a blueprint for protecting, conserving, and managing the threatened and endangered fish and wildlife resources.
-The FWS is undertaking a comprehensive habitat based strategy for restoration and recovery of species.
+These funds will allow the FWS to continue coordination, technical assistance, and partnering efforts with NPS, USGS, tribal governments, state agencies, and private organizations involved in the restoration of the South Florida Ecosystem.
+These funds for FY 2011 will also enable the FWS to continue implementing the Multi-Species Recovery Plan, which provides a blueprint for protecting, conserving, and managing the threatened and endangered fish and wildlife resources.
+The FWS is undertaking comprehensive habitat based strategies for restoration and recovery of species.
+Examples of this include the establishment of panther conservation banks and multi-species management plans.

-The FWS will continue its activities consulting with the Corps, NPS, and other federal agencies relative to those agency activities that potentially affect federally listed species.
+The FWS will continue consulting with and providing technical assistance to the USACE, NPS, and other federal agencies relative to those agency activities that potentially affect federally listed species.
 The FWS continues its historically active role in reviewing applications for impacts on wetlands under the USACE Regulatory Program.
 In addition to the analysis of direct, indirect, and cumulative impacts, the FWS ensures that private development proposals are compatible with the CERP.
-The acceleration of planning and building several CERP components requires careful review of applications by the local sponsor (mainly the SFWMD) through the Corps' regulatory process.
-In FY 2010, the FWS will continue consultation with the Corps on the CERP, as well as other ongoing or new federal projects.
+The planning and building of several CERP components requires careful review of applications by the local sponsor (mainly the SFWMD) through the USACE's regulatory process.
+In FY 2011, the FWS will continue consultation with the USACE on the CERP, as well as other ongoing or new federal projects.
 Further, the FWS will evaluate the potential need to list additional species pursuant to the ESA, and develop cooperative agreements with landowners for the protection and conservation of listed species through Candidate Conservation Agreements, Safe Harbor Agreements, and Habitat Conservation Plans.